evandrocoan/AnkiAddons/sibilingsbury/README.md

 `Sibling` bury is helpful for cards that you do not like to see in the same week.

 This does not interfere with Anki's built-in sibling bury features;
-it only works for cards that do not have an empty `Source` or `Sibling` fields.
+it only works for cards (notes) that do not have an empty `Source` or `Sibling` fields.
 It will consider a card "sibling" from another if both cards have a `Source` or `Sibling` field with the same contents.

+### Example

+Basically, you need to install the add-on, create a field called `Sibling` for each note (cards), and put a key like `anatomy card` on it.
+Then, in every Anki note you do not want to see in the same week, add the field `Sibling` with the content `anatomy card`.
+This will create a bury "group" `anatomy card` where every note with the `anatomy card` keyword will not show on the same week.
+You can create other groups as `human bone cards,` and every note on this "group" will not show up in the same week.

+This is a manual process as it requires you to run the command `Tools -> Bury all siblings cards` before starting studying, but after that, you can sync with Anki Web and study on other devices such as AnkiDroid.
+This bury technique,
+works for every note with the field `Sibling`;
+they do not need to be from the same note type.

 ## How to use